mobily-enterprises/jsonreststores/README.md

 * (ATTR) `self.handleGetQuery` is checked.
 If false, send `NotImplementedError`
 * incoming paramIds (:ids from URL) are checked against schema.
 If fail, send `BadRequestError`
 * (HOOK) `self.checkPermissionsGetQuery( params, body, options )` is run.
 If fail, send `ForbiddenError`
-* Search terms (from GET data) are cast against the searchSchema.
+* Search terms (from GET data) are cast against the onlineSearchSchema.
 If fail, send `BadRequestError`
 * docs are fetched from DB.
 * FOR EACH RECORD -> `queryDocs`
  * (HOOK) `self.extrapolateDoc( fulldoc )` is run against each `fullDoc` -> `doc`